-This core indicator evaluates the status of the marine environment based on concentrations of hexabromocyclododecane (HBCDD) in Baltic Sea fish.
-Good status is achieved when the concentrations of HBCDD are below the threshold value.
-The current evaluation is based on data up to 2015 to evaluate the assessment period 2011-2015.
+This core indicator evaluates the status of the marine environment based on concentrations of hexabromocyclododecane (HBCDD) in Baltic Sea fish and sediments.
+Good status is achieved when the concentrations of HBCDD are below the specific threshold values.
+The current evaluation is based on data up to 2016, and the status is assessed for the period 2011-2016.

-Good status is achieved for all assessed areas since the concentrations of HBCDD in fish are below the threshold value in all monitored areas.
-However, there are areas where data are absent and thus extended monitoring is required to enable a status evaluation in the entire Baltic Sea.
+Good status is achieved for biota in all assessed areas since the concentrations of HBCDD in fish are below the threshold value in all monitored areas.
+For sediments good status is achieved for all assessed areas except for the HELCOM scale 4 assessment units LIT-002 and LIT-006 where short time series data (initial data) contribute to the assessment.
+However, there are areas where data are absent and thus more measurements are required to enable a status evaluation in the entire Baltic Sea.

-Time series of HBCDD levels in biota show increasing concentrations since 1980s in Baltic Proper and Bothnian Sea.
-However, since 2000s no increases are observed and decreasing HBCDD concentrations are seen in fish from the west coast and southern coast of Sweden since late 1990s.
+Time series of HBCDD levels in biota showed increasing concentrations since the 1980s in the Baltic Proper and Bothnian Sea.
+However, since the 2000s no increases have been observed and decreasing HBCDD concentrations are seen in fish from the west coast and southern coast of Sweden since the late 1990s.

 The indicator is applicable in the waters of all the countries bordering the Baltic Sea.

 HBCDD is a persistent, bioaccumulative and toxic compound with possible impacts on the reproductive and developmental system.
-The main use of HBCDD is in insulation material in the building industry or as coating of textiles to improve the fire resistance of the materials.
-The presence of HBCDD in biological samples gives information of the contaminant load of the Baltic Sea and reflects the bioavailable part of the contaminant.
-The species selected for monitoring acts as an exposure route via food to (top) predators and humans.
+The main use of HBCDD is in insulation material in the building industry or as coating for textiles to improve the fire resistance of the materials.
+Measurements of HBCDD provide information of the contaminant load in the Baltic Sea and the presence of HBCDD in biological samples also reflects the bioavailable part of the contaminant pool.
+Predators (particularly top predators) and humans are exposed to the contaminant through consumption of the species assessed in this indicator.

 D8 Concentrations of contaminants